Student-Staff Consultative Committees (SSCCs)

 - monitoring the delivery of courses against course guides

 - monitoring the general satisfaction of students with the program

 - considering suggestions for modification and improvement to the program

 - considering and seeking to resolve problems that are of concern to students undertaking the program

 - making recommendations to appropriate managers on matters requiring action that the committee cannot resolve directly.

-It is important to note that SSCCs work with issues and recommendations.
+SSCCs work with issues and recommendations.
 They do not deal with official complaints or grievances about academic programs, staff or students.
 RMIT has a separate process for official complaints.
 Please click here.